darleneho/data-analytics-portfolio/README.md

 ## Data Wrangling | Various Actvivites
  1. [Hotel Project](https://github.com/darleneho/data-analytics-portfolio/blob/main/Data%20Wrangling/Data_Wrangling_Hotel_Project1.0%20(1).ipynb)
     - This was a project based on data wrangling.
 The goal was to use data-wrangling skills to find the 10 falsified records in Howie's database and determine how much endangered baby rhino money he has laundered.
-Tools used: ,
+Tools used: JupyterLab, Excel

 2. [Lego Project](https://github.com/darleneho/data-analytics-portfolio/blob/main/Data%20Wrangling/lego_project.ipynb)
    - This Lego project was base exploring the datasets, it was not cleaned, so I had to go in and cleaning the data before I can answer a few of the questions.
 Tools used: JupyterLab